Deplar Farm

 Goodbye Deplar Farm: Vertu blessaður

-I am enamored with Iceland, in awe of Deplar Farm and the Troll Peninsula.
+I am enamored with Iceland and in awe of Deplar Farm and the Troll Peninsula.
 I’m already wondering when I can go back.
 Until then, I will replay the adventures that are still razor-sharp in my mind.
 Best.
 Trip.
 Ever.
 Thank you, Deplar Farm.

 by: Jamie Edwards